Kyu-Iwasaki Gardens Photo Guide

 A lawn with a few lanterns and stone work occupies the rear of the property.
-Concerts have been held there.
+I’ve been to a saxophone concert there.
 And as mentioned, there are two other buildings – a billiard house and a Japanese-style residence that is now a teahouse.
-It would be great to know how much they cost back in the day!
+Can you even imagine what an estate like this cost the Iwasaki family back in 1896?

 Address: 1-3-45 Ikenohata, Taito City, Tokyo